ibtissamujf/m2r-aeis-info/UsingGitHub.md

     [m2r-aeis-root](https://github.com/m2r/m2r-aeis-root) repository.
     She gets the different files on her account at the university.

-4. Noe puts Babako and her name in the ``CONTRIBUTORS.txt`` file.
+4. Noe puts Babako and her name in the ``CONTRIBUTORS.md`` file.
     She "commits" and "pushes" this changes to the "group repository" on GitHub.

-5. Noe browses the assignments, looks at TODO files, makes some first changes to implement the first assignment.
+5. Noe browses the assignments, looks at existing WorkItems, makes some first changes in order to start implementing the first assignment.

 6. From time to time Noe "commits" and "pushes" the modifications to the "group repository" on GitHub.
 This will make it possible for her (or Babako)